Exact and approximate inference in graphical models: variable elimination and beyond

-Exact computation of $p(h|o)$ can be performed by observing that (\ref{Eq:cHMM-joint}) can be rewritten as
+Exact computation of ${\Pr}^\theta(\bfh|\bfo)$ can be performed by observing that (\ref{Eq:cHMM-joint}) can be rewritten as

-where $\Psi^{M'}$ encodes both the Markovian dependency and the coupling of the hidden variables within a given time step.
-This writing is equivalent to merging all hidden variables of a given time step and corresponds to the graphical model given in \figurename~\ref{Fig:CoupledHMM-merge}.
+where $\psi^{init'}$ is the global initial distribution, equal to $\prod_{i=1}^I \psi^{init}(h_1^i)$, and $\Psi^{M'}$ is the global transition probability, equal to $\prod_{i=1}^I \psi^M(h_{t-1}^i, h_{t-1}^{L-i}, h_t^i)$.
+This writing is equivalent to merging all hidden variables of a given time step.
+It corresponds to the graphical model given in \figurename~\ref{Fig:CoupledHMM-merge}.
 Denoting $K$ the number of possible values for each hidden variables, we end up with a regular hidden Markov model with $K^I$ possible hidden states.
-Both $p(h|o)$ (and its mode) can then be computed in a exact manner with either the forward-backward recursion or the Viterbi algorithm, which have the same complexity: $O(TK^{2I})$.
-The exact calculation can therefore be achieved provided that $K^I$ remains small enough, but becomes intractable when the number of signals $I$ exceeds few tens.
+Both ${\Pr}^\theta(\bfh|\bfo)$ and its mode can then be computed in an exact manner with either the forward-backward recursion or the Viterbi algorithm for the mode evaluation.
+Both procedures have the same complexity: $O(TK^{2I})$.
+The exact calculation can therefore be achieved provided that $K^I$ remains small enough, but becomes intractable when the number of signals $I$ exceeds a few tens.